 Know The Tax Code

 The biggest obstacle to any tax efficient investing strategy is a constantly changing tax code.
-Until a flat tax is installed (which will never happen), you will deal with tax rate changes.
-And trying to figure out the future tax rates decades from now is impossible.
-Focus on your financial goals and how the current rates affect them.
-You can make adjustments when things change.
+With our progressive tax system (and political reelection promises) you will deal with tax rate changes often.
+Trying to figure out the future tax rates decades from now is useless, if not impossible.
+Instead, focus on your financial goals and how the current rates affect each one.
+You can always make adjustments when things change.

-Income, interest, dividends and capital gains are all taxable.
+Income, interest, dividends, and capital gains are all taxed.
 Interest is considered income and is taxed at the same rates.
-Dividends and capital gains tax rates are more complicated.
+Dividend and capital gains tax rates are more complicated.
 If you’re not sure what the current tax rates are, you can find it here.

 Capital gains tax is divided between short-term (one year or less) and long-term (more than one year) capital gains.
 Short term capital gains are taxed at the same rate as your income.
 Long term capital gains are given a lower tax rate.
 Keep this in mind when you’re buying and selling investments.